-In September of 2017, the CDC proclaimed that "People who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner."
+In September of 2017, the CDC affirmed that "People who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner."
 The U=U (undetectable = untransmissable) campaign seeks to inform patients and providers alike about the wealth of solid scientific evidence upon which this assertion is based.

 Viral load is the amount of HIV that’s found in a blood sample of a person living with HIV.
 Generally, the higher the viral load, the more likely HIV transmission can occur.
 Both phrases — “being undetectable” and “viral load suppression” — are extremely low measures of HIV that virtually mean the same thing.

 - Undetectable viral load: Daily HIV treatment can reduce a person’s viral load to the point where it is so low that it cannot be detected by common blood tests.2 In the U.S., this means copies of HIV below 50 or 40 or even 20 copies of the virus in a blood sample, depending on the type of test.

 - Viral load suppression: When HIV treatment suppresses a personֽ’s viral load to less than 200 copies, this is called being “virally suppressed”.
 This measurement is used more often in international studies.

 Being undetectable or virally suppressed improves the health of people living with HIV and prevents the sexual transmission of the virus.
 However, this does not mean the person is cured or the virus is gone from the body or someone is cured of HIV.
 Taking HIV treatment as prescribed and staying in care are important to maintaining an undetectable viral load.